 The right to vote independently, and in secret, is a cornerstone of our democracy.
-Yet blind and partially sighted voters continue to face unacceptable barriers to exercising their democratic right to vote in secret.
+Yet blind and partially sighted people continue to face unacceptable barriers to exercising their democratic right to vote.